broadwell/text_squeeze/index.md

 - A [similarity matrix heatmap](http://babylon.library.ucla.edu/~broadwell/adl_sim/simmap.html) of the Archive for Danish Literature, based on the cosine similarity of the TF-IDF weighted 1/2/3-grams in the texts
 - A [clustering visualization](http://babylon.library.ucla.edu/~broadwell/corpusmaps/scandinavian/AfDL_similarity_clusters.html) of the same corpus
 - A comparison of the [relative Shannon entropies](http://babylon.library.ucla.edu/~broadwell/corpusmaps/scandinavian/AfDL_entropy.html) of the texts across the same corpus
-- A combined, interactive TF-IDF weighted 1/2/3-gram cosine similarity (top left) + LDA topic (bottom right) [similarity heatmap](http://babylon.library.ucla.edu/~broadwell/waka/mergedmap.html) for the 21 imperial anthologies of Japanese waka poetry
+- A combined, interactive TF-IDF weighted 1/2/3-gram cosine similarity (upper left) + LDA topic (lower right) [similarity heatmap](http://babylon.library.ucla.edu/~broadwell/waka/mergedmap.html) for the 21 imperial anthologies of Japanese waka poetry
-- Another [combined heatmap](http://etkspace.scandinavian.ucla.edu/~broadwell/etksim/itextmap.html), this one showing both text cosine simlarity (bottom right) and detected instances of text reuse (top left) for the 30,000+ stories in Evald Tang Kristensen's collected Danish folklore
+- Another [combined heatmap](http://etkspace.scandinavian.ucla.edu/~broadwell/etksim/itextmap.html), this one showing both text cosine simlarity (lower right) and detected instances of text reuse (upper left) for the 30,000+ stories in Evald Tang Kristensen's collected Danish folklore